 If you have work experience spanning many years, you have to add it in chronological order to your CV.
 These give you a high chance of getting employed by the companies.

-Most companies need experienced candidates that have full knowledge of their area of work.
-So having experience is a great chance for you, and you have to add it carefully and in a well-organized way to your CV.
+Most companies need experienced candidates who have full knowledge of their area of work.
+So, having experience is a great chance for you, and you have to add it carefully and in a well-organized way to your CV.

 In these sections, you can add any skills you have related to the jobs and give yourself an age advantage over the other candidates.